DominoKit/domino-mvp/README.md

     assertNotNull(fakeContribution.getLayoutContext());
 }
 ```
-The fakeContribution is to confirm that there is a contribution from a module to the layout extension point in which it will receive a layout context, notice that the fakeContribution does not compile because we didn't create a fake contribution yet, below steps will guide you through creating a fake contributor,
+The fakeContribution is to confirm that there is a listener from a module to the layout extension point in which it will receive a layout context, notice that the fakeContribution does not compile because we didn't create a fake listener yet, below steps will guide you through creating a fake contributor,

 - Create a new class in the test source folder that implements `Contribution` interface under the **layout-frontend** module as shown below,
 ```java